bytebase/bytebase.com-old/content/docs/sql-editor/admin-mode.md

 <hint-block type="warning">

-Please note that you should be really carefully using Admin Mode, since you are taking full control of your database.
+Please note that you should be really careful when using Admin Mode, since you are taking full control of your database.

 </hint-block>